 Positions: It’s better to be upright (standing or sitting) than lying down.
 Gravity helps bring baby down in your pelvis: the pressure of baby’s head on your cervix can help your cervix to dilate more quickly.
 Try to sit in ways that open up your pelvis.

 If labor is moving slowly: There’s no need to rush early labor.
 Try to stay calm and relaxed and take good care of yourself.
 If it’s night-time, try to get some rest so you have more energy for active labor in the morning.
 To help you rest: take a warm bath (might slow contractions a little) and drink something soothing (warm milk, chamomile tea).
 If it’s daytime, and you want to move labor along, you can consult with caregiver about the idea of using natural augmentation such as nipple stimulation, orgasm, or acupressure.

 - Call the doula to let her know labor has begun, and make plans for staying in contact.

 - Encourage mom to alternate rest, distracting activities, and labor-enhancing activities.

 - Encourage mom to eat, drink, and go to the bathroom at least once an hour.
 Good foods during labor are: bananas, nonfat yogurt, cooked cereal, eggs, graham crackers, toast, smoothies made with nonfat milk and non-acidic fruit, noodles or rice.
 Focus on easily digested carbohydrates.
 Avoid fatty foods and acidic foods.
-Drink as much as possible; drink mostly water and unsweetened tea, since sweet drinks can cause nausea.
+Stay well hydrated; drink mostly water and unsweetened tea, since sweet drinks can cause nausea.